Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Manoj Raghavan

-It depends on business to business.
-I would say usually even if you win a deal for it to make a significant impact it it takes anywhere between nine months, 12 months for ramp ups actually ramp ups to happen and start delivering.
+It depends on business to business, I would say.
+Usually, yes, even if you win a deal for it to make a significant impact, it takes anywhere between nine months to 12 months, right, for ramp-up, actually, ramp-ups to happen and start delivering.

 Sajal Kapoor